Phosphorus blood test

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean

-Higher than normal levels (hyperphosphatemia) may be due to many different health conditions.
+A higher than normal level (hyperphosphatemia) may be due to many different health conditions.
 Common causes include:

-Lower than normal levels (hypophosphatemia) may be due to:
+A lower than normal level (hypophosphatemia) may be due to:

 - Too little dietary intake of phosphate

 - Too little vitamin D, resulting in bone problems such as (childhood) or (adult)

 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks with having blood drawn are slight but may include:

 - Fainting or feeling lightheaded